kaiRO99/splat/README.md

 - show the difference in file sizes after conversion

 ## TODO:
-- Add colors to output of test scripts

 ## Roadmap:
 - [ ] Add RAW format support (need height and width from user).